SummonerSkies/Prevent-Ireland/README.md

 ## Reflection on Development Process

 ### Successes
-- I successfully created a page with a clean, simple appearance, and laid out the initial goals of the site clear.
+- I successfully created a website with a clean, simple appearance, and laid out the initial goals of the site clear.
-- I successfully created a responsive page.
+- I successfully created responsive pages that changed appropriately when viewed on different devices.
+- I created clear wireframe designs that could be used for current and future reference.

 ### Challenges
 - I overscoped myself, and could have kept things much more simple.